 - A “Statement of Purpose” (max 1 page) that makes the case for the applicant’s need of the research grant.
 The statement should highlight the applicant’s economic situation as a researcher and explain why the applicant requires additional funding to attend ICORIA.
 The statement needs to indicate the title of the paper that has been submitted to ICORIA.

 - A current CV.

-Applications should be submitted via email to firstname.lastname@example.org once the applicant has submitted a research paper to ICORIA, but no later than March 31.
+Applications should be submitted via email to firstname.lastname@example.org once the applicant has submitted a research paper to ICORIA, but no later than the conference paper submission deadline (March 15, 2023).
 Award recipients will be notified in May at the time the decision about the conference paper is out.